Terms and Conditions

-16.1 Agreement means these Terms and Conditions, and the correspondence where The Royals agrees to perform the Services, this may include emails or formal proposal.
+18.1 Agreement means these Terms and Conditions, and the correspondence where the Royals agrees to perform the Services, this may include emails or formal proposal.

-16.5 Developed IP means all Intellectual Property Rights created or developed by Royals or any of its Representatives as a result of meeting the Client' requirements under this Agreement or otherwise in the course of providing the Services but does not include any rights arising from the general know how, skill and experience The Royals has obtained from its relationship with Client.
+18.5 Developed IP means all Intellectual Property Rights created or developed by Royals or any of its Representatives as a result of meeting the Client's requirements under this Agreement or otherwise in the course of providing the Services but does not include any rights arising from the general know how, skill and experience the Royals has obtained from its relationship with Client.

 (a) a party suspends payment of its debts generally, is or becomes unable to pay its debts when they are due, or is or becomes unable to pay its debts within the meaning of the Corporations Act 2001 (Cth);

 (b) a party enters into, or resolves to enter into, any arrangement, composition or compromise with, or assignment for the benefit of, its creditors or any class of them;

 (c) a receiver, receiver and manager, liquidator, provisional liquidator, administrator, trustee or similar official is appointed over any of the assets or undertakings of a party, an application or order is made for the winding up or dissolution of a party, or a resolution is passed or any steps are taken to pass a resolution for the winding up or dissolution of a party, except for the purpose of an amalgamation or reconstruction which has the other party’s prior consent;